sidney-eliot/3d-artists-handbook/content/post/rendering.md

 ## Wireframe Rendering
 Wireframe can either be pre rendered into the image or toggled in real-time renderer.
 The 3 best options for both pre rendering and real-time rendering wireframe is Marmoset Toolbag, Blender And Unreal Engine.
-I personally find Marmoset Toolbag/ Unreal Engine best for real-time wireframe showcase and Blender/ Marmoset Toolbag best for pre rendered wireframe showcase.
+I personally find Marmoset Toolbag / Unreal Engine best for real-time wireframe showcase and Blender / Marmoset Toolbag best for pre rendered wireframe showcase.

 >[!info] Marmoset Toolbag wireframe rendering